schorschii/LAPS4LINUX/docs/OpenLDAP.md

 All LAPS4LINUX features can be used with OpenLDAP **except password encryption**, since the encryption relies on proprietary RPC calls only available on Windows Server.

 ## 1. Kerberos Setup
 The LAPS runner uses Kerberos for authentication, therefore you need to set up Kerberos authentication for your OpenLDAP.
-[This guide](https://ubuntu.com/server/docs/how-to-set-up-kerberos-with-openldap-backend) from Ubuntu describes how to configure a Kerberos server (can be run on the same host like Microsoft AD) by using your OpenLDAP as backend.
+[This guide](https://ubuntu.com/server/docs/how-to-set-up-kerberos-with-openldap-backend) from Ubuntu describes how to configure a Kerberos server (can be run on the same server as known from Microsoft AD) by using your OpenLDAP as backend.

 After your Kerberos server is running, you need to create a principal and a corresponding keytab for your OpenLDAP server to enable Kerberos authentication in your OpenLDAP.
 ```